hapax/hapax.github.io/assets/bloch.md

 This doesn't seem the same as the two qubit states, where global phase freeom is still just a circle, $e^{i\gamma}|\psi\rangle \sim
 |\psi\rangle$.
-What gives?

-This story repeats almost the same way for the remaining Hopf fibration.
+I'll explain in the next section.
+Before I do that, let's quickly explain how to do the remaining Hopf fibration, and why it's the last.

 We flip three quantum coins, with a total of eight outcomes, or $16$ real parameters.
 Normalization reduces this to a 15-sphere of states.
 We proceed in a similar fashion, but replace quaternions with an even